jonathanahn95/Fume/README.md

 # Fume
 Fume is a ORM (Object Relational Management) and MVC (Model View Controller) framework written in Ruby.
-ControllerBase provides a base controller class, and Router provides basic routing capablitlties with that renders corresponding views.
+ControllerBase provides a base controller class, and Router provides basic routing capabilities with that renders corresponding views.

 ## ControllerBase
 Custom classes that extend `ControllerBase` can use the following methods: